apache/thrift/CONTRIBUTING.md

 ## How to contribute (Rust implementation)

- 1. We rely on unstable features, so use nightly.
-We update on as-needed basis, so if you find breakages submit fixes as a separate PR
+ 1. We use the stable Rust version.
+Please let us know if something is broken
+ 1. If you have a submission which requires nightly, get in touch, we will try to find a solution
  1. Our first priority is to complete the client side and submit it to the Thrift main line
  1. If you want to add a feature not yet covered in the issue list, open an issue in [Rust Thrift project](https://github.com/maximg/thrift/) describing the feature and the suggested solution
  1. Try to make a comprehensive solution but at the same time limit the scope.
 If something is left for later mark it as FIXME or TODO with a comment.
 For large pieces of work feel free to submit new issues
  1. Generated files in the tutorial section help us to track changes in generator output (very useful in PR reviews), please do not remove them - we will delete them before merging to Thrift main line
+ 1. Try to keep names of the key classes consistent with other Thrift implementations (mainly with C++)
  1. For the rest follow the guidelines for the Thrift project, see below

 ### Resources